Lactarius scrobiculatus

-Lactarius scrobiculatus is a basidiomycete fungus, belonging to the genus Lactarius, whose members are called "milk caps."
-Taxonomy places this species into subgenus Piperites, section Zonarii, subsection Scrobiculati.
+Lactarius scrobiculatus, commonly known as the scrobiculate milk cap, is a basidiomycete fungus, belonging to the genus Lactarius, the members of which are called "milk caps".

 The distinctive fruiting bodies of this large fungus are locally common in forests throughout Europe and North America.
 It is regarded as inedible by some authors, but it is nevertheless eaten in parts of Europe.

+Taxonomy

+The species is placed in subgenus Piperites, section Zonarii, subsection Scrobiculati.